 Behavioral Health

-Since our first Behavioral Health program in York, Pennsylvania in 1996, YAP has offered families with children experiencing mental health related difficulties a community-based program of care that demonstrates a unique ability to adhere to government regulation while providing family-friendly services.
+Since the first YAP® Behavioral Health program in York, Pennsylvania in 1996, we have offered families with children experiencing mental health related difficulties a community-based program of care that demonstrates a unique ability to adhere to government regulation while providing family-friendly services.

 In addition to providing quality services to children and youth with various mental health challenges, YAP specializes in working with individuals with autism spectrum disorders, cross-system youth, and youth who have experienced trauma.

-Our nation’s history with the treatment of mental health is steeped in practices that criminalized and institutionalized individuals diagnosed with mental illness; it further engaged in cruel procedures and practices, such as lobotomy, isolation, and medical and physical restraint, and more recently conversion therapy.
-People of color, women, LGBTQ+ individuals, and those experiencing poverty have been disproportionately harmed by the mental health system – a system intended to be protective.
+Our nation’s history with the treatment of mental health is steeped in practices that criminalized and institutionalized individuals diagnosed with mental illness; it further engaged in cruel procedures and practices, such as lobotomy, isolation, and medical and physical restraint.
+People experiencing poverty have been disproportionately harmed more than others by the mental health system – a system intended to be protective.

-As mental health services have evolved in the U.S., YAP continues to work with our systems partners to provide community-based program delivery alternatives that improve wellbeing for youth and their parents/guardians and other individuals facing behavioral health challenges, individually and as a family unit.
-Our services are rooted in the principles of self-determination, trauma-informed care, cultural responsiveness, wellness and recovery, and community inclusion.
+As mental health services have evolved in the U.S., YAP® continues to work with our systems partners to provide community-based program delivery alternatives that improve wellbeing for youth and their parents/guardians and other individuals facing behavioral health challenges, individually and as a family unit.
+Our services are rooted in the principles of self-determination, community needs, wellness and recovery.

-YAP provides culturally responsive community-based services as an alternative to out-of-home behavioral health care.
-YAP contracts with mental health systems, managed care organizations and private insurers to provide both fee-for-service and case rate Medicaid reimbursed services.
+YAP® provides community-based services as an alternative to psychiatric hospitalizations and other out-of-home behavioral health care.
+YAP® contracts with mental health systems, managed care organizations and private insurers.

-Among YAP’s behavioral and mental health services are programs that specialize in working with individuals with autism spectrum disorders, cross-system (justice and child welfare program) youth, and individuals who have experienced trauma.
+Among YAP®’s behavioral and mental health services are programs that specialize in working with individuals with autism spectrum disorders, cross-system (justice and child welfare program) youn gpeople, and individuals who have experienced mental health challenges.

 Outpatient Services